elastic/relevance-workbench/README.md

 For that demo, you will need to have an Elasticsearch deployment with Enterprise Search enabled and a ML node with at least 4Gb of memory.

-Once created don't forget to save the default admin password in a safe place
+Once created don't forget to save the default admin password in a safe place.

+Note that, if you prefer, you can also [deploy Elasticsearch on your own infrastructure](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html)

 ## Deploy Elastic Learned Sparse Encoder model